URL of this page: https://medlineplus.gov/genetics/condition/dentatorubral-pallidoluysian-atrophy/

 Description

 The signs and symptoms of DRPLA differ somewhat between affected children and adults.
-When DRPLA appears before age 20, it most often involves episodes of involuntary muscle jerking or twitching (myoclonus), seizures, behavioral changes, intellectual disability, and problems with balance and coordination (ataxia).
+When DRPLA appears before age 20, it most often involves episodes of involuntary muscle jerking or twitching (myoclonus), seizures, behavioral changes, intellectual disabilities, and problems with balance and coordination (ataxia).
 When DRPLA begins after age 20, the most frequent signs and symptoms are ataxia, uncontrollable movements of the limbs (choreoathetosis), psychiatric symptoms such as delusions, and deterioration of intellectual function (dementia).

 Frequency